Jabatronic/cm-toplist-plugin/README.md

 ## Update!!

-I have successfully added wp_nonce headers so only logged in administrators can create or delete records.
+I have successfully implemented wp_nonce token so only logged in administrators can create or delete records.
 This seems to work but needs further testing.

 So far I have tested by attempting those actions through Postman without sending \_wpnonce which fails in the desired way, and then attempting the same actions through the plugin admin panel which succeeds in the desired way.